kemy328/geolocation/README.md

 The following commands are used to encrypt and decrypt a file after a creating a sops.yaml file:

    Encrypting a file:

         ```bash
         sops -e -i <filename>
         ```

-    decrypting a file
+   Decrypting a file
         ```bash
         sops -i -d <filename>
         ```